This new collection of fifth grade writing prompts will give you some fun ideas to boost your students' creativity AND writing skills!

 6. Invent a new word that has at least five syllables.
 Give its definition, and use it in three different sentences.

 7. Explain how you could figure how many grains of sand fit inside a teaspoon.

 8. It’s Different Day at school.
 You have different teachers, different classes and different friends.
 What will you miss the most?

 9. Suppose there was nothing at all on your family’s schedule for an entire week.
 What activities could you propose that everyone would enjoy?
 Why do you think these would be good choices?

 10. You decide to increase the amount of time you spend exercising.
 What activities will you most want to try?
 Why?

 11. Here is an equation that makes no sense: Purple + Zinnias = Spaghetti.
 Write another senseless word equation and try to explain it.

 12. Your dog has picked up an unusual scent.
 He sniffed it in the kitchen, in the living room, in the basement, and on the street in front of your house.
 What is the source of the scent?
 What does your dog do when he finds that source?

 AnyWord Writing Prompts - Here's a fun collection of original writing prompts that is perfect for middle grade students.
 They're also a simple way to provide some extra spelling practice!
 See these Creative Writing Worksheets which are sample pages from this eBook.

-NEW!
 5th grade lesson plans - Spelling dictation has never been so simple for teachers and parents!
 I've written 30 ready-to-go sentences using lots of words on the 5th grade spelling word list.
 Dictation lessons give students practice with listening, writing and spelling.
 What could be better?
 This are a great addition to lessons with fifth grade writing prompts.